lit/lit/ADRs/2022-01-14_bundle-distribution.md

   package-prefixed tags, e.g. `lit@2.0.0`), which is necessary for compatibility with jsDelivr's scheme for specifying an imprecise version when requesting a file from a repo on GitHub.
 (See https://jsdelivr.com/features for more info.)
-- Avoiding including the bundles in the npm packages makes it clear that they aren't typically intended for npm users, who already have easy access to an unbundled version of the package.
+- Not publishing on npm helps avoid the risk that users might publish a reusable package depending on a bundle rather than Lit source, which could lead to duplication of the Lit library when users install such packages alongside others that do correctly depend on Lit source.